 - Speaking to your local landscaping company to determine which trees have the least damaging root systems

 - Identifying the trees on your property that are fast-growing and require replacement before they can cause damage

 - Arranging for regular sewer line inspection and cleaning

-These steps allow you to take a more proactive approach to property care which in turn reduces risk for sewer line damage.
+These steps allow you to take a more proactive approach to property care which in turn reduces the risk of sewer line damage.